Judge orders Columbus police to alter tactics for protests

 “This case is the sad tale of police officers, clothed with the awesome power of the state, run amok,” Marbley wrote.

-Messages seeking comment were left for city leaders.
-The city had opposed the lawsuit, arguing that the police department has since changed its policies to implement most of what the protesters who sued had demanded.
+The city opposed had the lawsuit, arguing that the police department has since changed its policies to implement most of what the protesters who sued had demanded.

 But elected officials have also been continuously critical of the 1,900-officer police department.
 Earlier this week, Mayor Andrew Ginther and City Attorney Zach Klein — both Democrats — invited the Justice Department to review the police department for “deficiencies and racial disparities” in recruitment, hiring and use of force, among other categories.